practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - web programming/05a - web languages on node.js, WebAssembly and Wasmtime/README.md

 <br/>

-JS++

-JS++ was granted U.S. Patent #10,296,313 for the first sound, provably correct gradual type system.
-Find bugs before they occur, and bring your type errors down to zero.

 ## JS++

 [JS++](https://www.onux.com/jspp/) claims this among other things: _JS++ was granted U.S. Patent #10,296,313 for the first sound, provably correct gradual type system.
 Find bugs before they occur, and bring your type errors down to zero._